AkshayKumar007/CS50Web/Project_0/README.md

 1. My Resume
 2. My Eduation and Certifications
 3. My book recommendations
-4. my Travel recommendations (if you visit India)
+4. My Travel recommendations (if you visit India)

 It is possible to move around from on page to another.
 The opening page should be "my resume", in which i have provided links which are embedded in headers and buttons to move to other pages.